Not logged in

 Springs

-There is a difference in Springs generally offered.
-When you compare flooring systems, be sure you take note of the type of spring you will receive.
-The American Power Spring™ (at left) is our preference.
-It features a durable, oil-tempered 2" x 4" coil with plastic retainer caps (top and bottom) that assure vertical alignment.
-The top and Bottom Caps are identical.
-We feel that the American Spring's coil has a preferrable coating and the caps have a more robust retention system.
-It is sold with the t-nut, washer and screw for attachment.
-The t-nuts are applied to drilled 1/4" holes in the top of the bottom boards.
-With American Power Springs, the Caps, Springs and Hardware all ship together within a week, if you are getting another brand find out if this is how they will ship and how soon.
-The top caps are attached to the 3/8" (or 9mm) to 1/2" Baltic Birch Plywood with a washer and screw secured into the t-nut.
-The Springs fit snugly in the caps that are attached to the boards.
-The Spring's bottom caps are put in place - these sit directly on the concrete.
+When comparing flooring systems, it's crucial to pay attention to the type of springs provided, as there can be variations.
+Our preferred choice is the American Power Spring™, shown on the left.
+It features a durable, oil-tempered 2" x 4" coil with plastic retainer caps (top and bottom) that ensure vertical alignment.
+Both the top and bottom caps are identical.
+We believe that the American Spring's coil has a preferable coating, and the caps have a more robust retention system.
+The spring comes with a t-nut, washer, and screw for attachment.
+The t-nuts are applied to 1/4" drilled holes on the top of the bottom boards.
+With American Power Springs, the caps, springs, and hardware are shipped together within a week.
+If you are considering another brand, inquire about how they will ship and the estimated timeline.

 Baltic Birch Plywood